This blog may contain affiliate links. Read our disclosure policy for more info.

 Another thing that’s important to remember is that you have to book these lessons online.
 So make sure you book it three days before visiting Whistler, and if you go ahead with the private lessons, you have to plan it five days before your trip.

-Skiing is a popular winter activity anywhere in Canada, and with Whistler Blackcomb’s, huge mountain to explore, this is easily the most popular thing to do in Whistler in December!
+Skiing is a popular winter activity anywhere in Canada, and with Whistler Blackcomb’s huge mountain to explore, this is easily the most popular thing to do in Whistler in winter!

 2. Go snow tubing